zakaryjs/CA-T2A2-Webserver_API/README.md

 The relationship between the Movie, and the Format and Genre tables is established through the 'genre_id' and 'format_id' foreign keys located in the movie table.
 This allows for the genre/format that the movie belongs to have their unique genre_id/format_id stored inside of any movie that belongs to that genre/format.

+The Movie Schema ensures that the title of any movie in the database is required on creation.
+The title field is required to be at least 2 characters long, and follow the set character rules.
+The run time field is required, and must have a value of at least 1 (which movie has a run time of 0 minutes?).
+The foreign keys, format_id, genre_id and collection_id are all required in order to link the tables together.

 **Table 5: Genre**

 As shown in the ERD, the Genre table has a one to many relationship with both the Book and Movie tables.

 The relationship between the Genre, and the Book and Movie tables is established through the 'genre_id' foreign key that is located in both the Book and Movie tables.
 This allows for the genre that the book/movie belongs to have their unique genre_id stored inside of any book/movie that belongs to that genre.

+The Genre Schema ensures that the name of any genre in the database is required on creation.
+The genre field is required to be at least 2 characters long, and follow the set character rules.

 **Table 6: Format (Book)**